 COMPRESSION SERVICES AGREEMENT

+THIS TERMINATION OF FIRST AMENDED AND RESTATED COMPRESSION SERVICES AGREEMENT (Hubbard Station) (this "Termination Agreement") is made and entered into this ____ day of June, 2000, (the “Effective Date”) by and between Northern Natural Gas Company, a Delaware corporation ("Customer"), and Enron North America Corp., a Delaware corporation ("ENA") (formerly named Enron Capital & Trade Resources Corp.).

+RECITALS:

-WHEREAS, Northern Natural Gas Company, a Delaware corporation ("Customer") and Enron North America Corp., a Delaware corporation ("ENA") have entered into that certain First Amended and Restated Compression Services Agreement dated November 1, 1997, as the same may have been amended or supplemented from time to time (the "Hubbard Agreement") governing ENA's provision of compression services to Customer; and
+WHEREAS, Customer and ENA have entered into that certain First Amended and Restated Compression Services Agreement dated November 1, 1997, as the same may have been amended or supplemented from time to time (the "Hubbard Agreement") governing ENA's provision of compression services to Customer; and

-WHEREAS, Customer and ENA desire to terminate the Hubbard Agreement, subject to the terms and conditions contained in this agreement (the "Termination Agreement"), effective as of May 31, 2000 (the "Effective Termination Date").
+WHEREAS, Customer and ENA desire to terminate the Hubbard Agreement, subject to the terms and conditions contained in this agreement (the "Termination Agreement"), effective as of September 30, 2000 (the "Effective Termination Date").

 NOW, THEREFORE, Customer and ENA, in consideration of the mutual benefits to be derived hereunder, including the payment of certain sums by ENA to Customer, of as of the Effective Termination Date do hereby agree as follows: